Skip to main content

 COMMIT;

-If the second INSERT fails (for example, due to a duplicate enroll_id), switch the final COMMIT to ROLLBACK to undo both inserts.
+If any statement fails (for example, a duplicate order_id), switch the final COMMIT to ROLLBACK to undo every change.

 Rolling back on failure